 5 Things To Do in Punta del Diablo, Uruguay

-#1 Punta del Diablo, Uruguay Beaches
+#1 Chill at Punta del Diablo, Uruguay Beaches

 Fronting the oldest part of town is Playa Pescadores.
 This is the most commercialized beach in Punta del Diablo, but still with just a smattering of beach bars and tourist kiosks lining the boardwalk.
 It is also where the fisherman tie up their boats and unload the fresh catch of the day.
 At the south end of Playa de los Pescadores is the Feira de Artesanos – or the Punta del Diablo Flea Market – where visitors can pick up souvenirs and handmade gifts.